 Note that source data column(s) included in content_columns cannot be used in metadata_columns, and vice versa.

 This parameter is an array of strings that lists column names from the source data to be used as content and processed into embeddings.
-If not provided, the content column is expected by the knowledge base by default.
+If not provided, the content column is expected by default when inserting data into the knowledge base.

 Here is an example of usage.
 A user wants to store the following data in a knowledge base.